ubarsc/pylidar/doc/source/index.rst

 allowing the programmer to concentrate on the processing involved.
 It is licensed under GPL 3.

 See :doc:`spdv4format` for description of the SPD V4 file format.
+Supported formats are: SPD V3, SPD V4, Riegl RXP, LAS, LVIS, ASCII and Pulsewaves (additional libraries may be required).

 See the :doc:`arrayvisualisation` page to understand how numpy arrays are used in PyLidar.